Apache Pulsar source connector

 1. Select Pulsar Clients.

 2. Fill out the Pulsar Client Setup form.
-It does not matter which programming language you select in the StreamNative web console.
-The OAuth audience token will be returned as a hard-coded variable in Step 5.
+It doesn’t matter which programming language you select in the StreamNative web console.
+The OAuth audience token will be returned as a hard-coded variable.